Mini Trucks in the USA

 Customs Broker: Hire a firm to receive and process all paperwork to get the mini truck through customs.
 This is the safest and easiest way to get your mini truck imported.

 Self Submission: Handle all paperwork on your own.
 This option is possible for anyone and could save you money in customs fees.
+Services such as Eezy Import can assist with the process.

 We will support you and/or your customs broker with all necessary paperwork and information needed to get your mini truck through customs.